DRAGON79000/OTA/README.md

   2. Change the `token_of_user` and `repo_name` to the respective values in the `.env` file.
   3. Change the `ip_address` to the system's ip address in the `server.py`.
   4. Change the `port_number` to any integer of your choice in the `server.py`.
-  5. Install all the requirements using the command `python3 -m pip install -r requirements.txt`
+  5. Install all the requirements using the command `python3 -m pip install -r requirements.txt`.
   6. Then run the `server.py` file to start the server.
 - Setting up the ESP32:
   1. Download the files present in the `microcontroller_code` folder to your machine.